IsmailEdris/Cybersecurity_Homelab_for_Detection_and_Monitoring/3- Configuring pfSense Interface & Firewall Rules.md

 # Description
-In this step, I will be configuring pfSense & firewall rules on the pfSense firewall.
+In this step, I will be configuring pfSense & firewall rules on the pfSense firewall. pfSense served as the router and firewall in this project.

 # Step 1: Configured pfSense
 In this step, I logged into pfSense via the web interface on the Kali machine.